GutsyMillie/GutsyMillie/README.md

-- 👋 Hi, I’m @GutsyMillie
+- Hi, I’m @GutsyMillie
-- 👀 I’m interested in ROM Hacking, Minecraft and the Mother Series
+- I’m interested in ROM Hacking, Minecraft and the Mother Series
-- 🌱 I’m currently learning C and Python.
+- I’m currently learning C and Python.
-- 📫 How to reach me -> luna-chan2 at outlook dot com
+- How to reach me -> luna-chan2@outlook.com

 <!---
 GutsyMillie/GutsyMillie is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.